Teacher Appreciation Week Kicks Off With New UNCF Study Finding Black Parents and Caregivers Report Better Outcomes When There are More Black Teachers at School

 “Across several indicators in the study, Black parents reported better experiences when their child attended schools with more Black teachers.
 While the research abounds on the positive effects of Black teachers on students, this report emphasizes the parent voice in this important scholarship.
 This report substantiates what we have known for decades: Black teachers matter,” said Dr. Anderson.

-The report, based on extensive national quantitative research and interviews highlights the crucial role that African American parents play in their children's education.
+The report, based on extensive national quantitative research and focus groups highlights the crucial role that African American parents play in their children's education.
 It underscores the importance of understanding their unique perspectives and incorporating them into education policies and practices.

 Key findings from the report include: